KerriFair/KerriFair.github.io/world_of_ara.markdown

 3. You just got back from a long and difficult assignment, you return to your employer to hand over the acquired item but they refuse to pay you.
 They give an excuse that's irrelevant to the fact that you were promised payment.
 How do you respond?

-Players who play to their attitude may be rewarded by the Storyteller, players who don't may find their Storyteller introducing additional obstacles or introducing attitude changes.
+Players who play to their attitude may be rewarded by the Story teller, players who don't may find their Story teller introducing additional obstacles or introducing attitude changes.
 Whilst attitude is not a fixed or concrete guide to playing your character, it should influence a majority of their interactions.

 ### Notes on Classes
 > <a id="class"></a>